bjornbytes/lovr-docs/guides/Compiling.md

 ### Adding Project Code

-To build an apk that runs a LÖVR project, pass the folder path as the `ANDROID_ASSETS` option to either CMake or tup.
+To build an apk that runs a LÖVR project, pass the folder path as the `ANDROID_ASSETS` option to CMake.
 This will run the LÖVR project when the apk starts, similar to how things work when fusing a zip to an exe on desktop systems.

 Note: By default the Android packager ignores directories that begin with underscores.

 ### Using a Custom Android Manifest

-Although LÖVR provides a default `AndroidManifest.xml`, you can also use your own by passing its path as the `ANDROID_MANIFEST` option to either CMake or tup.
+Although LÖVR provides a default `AndroidManifest.xml`, you can also use your own by passing its path as the `ANDROID_MANIFEST` option to CMake.
 This can be used to request extra permissions, change the package ID or app name, etc.

 Any file named `AndroidManifest*.xml` will be ignored in LÖVR's git repository.